 The corporate form affects income taxation.
 If you are a private trader, the income you receive from the company is taxed as your personal income.
-The limited liability company, on the other hand, is itself liable for its taxes.
+However, a limited liability company and a cooperative are independent taxpayers.

 When you become an entrepreneur and start a new business, you need to assess the income, expenses and potential results of the company.
 Based on your assessment, you will apply for the prepayment tax in the MyTax service.
 Based on the application, the tax authorities calculate the amount of prepaid taxes.
 You will receive a prepayment tax decision and payment instructions in the MyTax service.
 Prepaid taxes will be taken into account in the final taxation of your company.